AsherAhmed1/AsherAhmed1/README.md

 # Hi there 👋, I'm Syed Asher Ahmed Kazmi!

 Welcome to my GitHub profile!
 I'm a **Computer Scientist** with a passion for full-stack web development, machine learning, and creating innovative applications.
 Currently, I'm expanding my skills in **NEXT.js** and **Data Science**, and I am always eager to explore new technologies.
-I have hands-on experience in **MERN Stack** technologies and **Laravel** framework.
+I have hands-on experience in **MERN Stack** technologies and **PHP/Laravel** framework.

 ---